 Why is serogroup B meningococcal disease of particular concern?

-Serogroup B is unique because it is the most common cause of meningococcal disease in US adolescents and young adults, and until recently, there was no vaccine approved in the US to protect against it.
+Serogroup B is unique because it is the most common cause of meningococcal disease in US adolescents and young adults.

 - Meningococcal serogroup B vaccination may be recommended by healthcare professionals for certain individuals age 16-23 years, with a preferred age of 16-18 years.
 Individuals in this age group are encouraged to talk with their healthcare professional about vaccination.